bluedrayco/JobbyManager/README.md

 slackSender    | string    | null                                | The name used in the from field for Slack

 ## Credits ##
 Developed before, but since inspired by [whenever](<https://github.com/javan/whenever>).

+## Support this project ##
 [Support this project](https://bmc.link/bluedrayco)

+## Special Thanks
+For my love *Ana Belen Cruz* who always believes in me and encourages me to be better every day.